Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 ## Warning
 The most common source of security problems are buffer overflow bugs.<br>
 Such bugs occur when a program fails to check a subscript and mistakenly uses memory outside the range of an array or similar data structure.

+## Note
+In most expressions, when we use an object of array type, we are really using a pointer to the first element in that array.